https://aviation-safety.net/database/types/Antonov-2/index

 After the took off could not climb and 300 meters from the runway

-at the height of 7-10 meters made a left turn and crashed into the
+at the height of 7-10 meters made a left turn and crashed into the ground,

 the airplane caught fire and the pilot died.
 The